hwlongCUHK/hwlongCUHK.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2024.11* "Students are future" Scholarship, Kyoto University.
+- *2024.11* "Students are future" Scholarship by Kyoto University.
 - *2024.07* Dean’s List by Department of Statistics, The Chinese University of Hong Kong.
 - *2023.11* Student Travel Award by Institute of Electrical and Electronics Engineers (IEEE).